top of page

 Petrified wood texture close up - Photo by Mark Windom

 So this is why I bought the $2,500 camera.
-I go rock hunting yesterday and find a small specimen with a flaking splatterform coating so that goes in the bag.
-After carrying it back the splatter has mostly flaked off, but the surface below it is checkerboard!
+I go rock hunting yesterday and find a small specimen with a flaking carbon coating so that goes in the bag.
+After carrying it back the carbon has mostly flaked off, but the surface below it is checkerboard!
 Now that just pegs out my weird shit o meter (WSOM)!
 Take a look.
 This is a shrinkage pattern not a harmonic.

 144757899_2287946841335610_5497109304913